-ALIGN + FOCUS on YOUR SOUL'S DESIRES Self-Care & Career MIND BODY SOUL Lifestyle Spirituality TRAVEL
+ALIGN + FOCUS on YOUR SOUL'S DESIRES ..
+Self-Care & Career MIND BODY SOUL Lifestyle Spirituality TRAVEL Community & Activism Creativity Family Friends Love

-Creativity

-Family Friends

 @ KIMOTHY, JOY

-For more on this tool, look up Wheel of Your Year, or Kimothy Joy's own workbook
+^{}For more on this tool, look up Wheel of Your Year, or Kimothy Joy's own workbook

+CYCLICAL LIVING

+I love a good circle symbol, as it reminds us both of circular living, as well as the spiral path of life.

-CYCLICAL LIVING The Wheel of Your Life/Intentions is a great exercise to help you get a sense of the life you want to be living.
-It's broken into 8 pieces that are guides to help you see what you have in abundance, just enough of, or have scarcity in.
+The Wheel of Life worksheet is a great exercise to help you get a sense of the life you want to be living.
+It's divided into 8 pieces that are guides to help you see what you have in abundance, just enough of, or have scarcity in.

 Take out your journal and draw a blank wheel with these 8 pieces.
 Then, reflect on what you do or would like to do this year for each of the categories.
 See what is calling to you, and what you may want to change to make more fitting for your own life.
 What areas of the wheel are you most wanting to work on?
 Can you add things you do in each of the pieces?
 What can you add to create more balance?

 Some other ways I call on my intentions for the year are pulling Tarot cards, learning about the moon phases and how they draw different energy from within me.
 These rituals are a wonderful way to keep drawing me back to my intention.
 It also reminds me that there are days my body needs to rest, and that's okay.
-Moon Cycles and Moon Mapping: Did you know the various moon phases correspond with different energies and phases for us as humans?
-For instance, here are some phases: New Moon- plant seeds of intentions, dream, hope and rest/recharge Waxing Crescent- optimism, beginnings, start something Waxing Gibbous- healing, health, growth, self-care Full Moon- harvest, ancestor work, reflections of past month, celebrate Last Quarter- balance, research, gratitude What might be some Rituals you have wanted to come back to, or start?
-They act as anchors to live your life with intention.
-What about a daily morning or evening practice?
-I start my day with a quiet body scan before I get out of bed.
-I end my day with a journal or gratitude exercise.
-These rituals help me keep my commitment to my word alive.
-Share some ideas in your journal. vania SELF-COMPASSION Kristin Neff coined the term Self-Compassion, and it's a big part of my own practice so I wanted to share it with you.
-There are 3 pillars - Kindness (treat myself like the friend we treat others; Mindfulness (becoming aware of the here and now moment) and Common Humanity (shared experience with others).
-What are some ways you can practice more self-compassion?
-Us the space below to get a snapshot of each of the pillars and create a guide just for you.

-Common Humanity
+Moon Cycles and Moon Mapping

+Did you know the various moon phases correspond with different energies and phases for us as humans?
+For instance, here are some phases:

+- New Moon- plant seeds of intentions, dream, hope and rest/recharge - Waxing Crescent- optimism, beginnings, start something - Waxing Gibbous- healing, health, growth, self-care - Full Moon- harvest, ancestor work, reflections of past month, celebrate - Last Quarter- balance, research, gratitude

+Wheel of the Year

+Another more seasonal way to integrate our dreams is by honouring the change in seasons.
+The Witches' calendar is marked by 8 sacred days - four of them honour the seasons and the others celebrate ancient Pagan customs around harvest season.
+I appreciate these days of significance and ceremony as they reconnect me back to the land and remind me of what is truly important.

+Based on this wheel, what might be an important date for you to honour?
+How might your ancestors have celebrated it?
+What traditions may be old and forgotten?

-ANCHOR GUIDE WORDS I like to reflect on my intentions every season and have a word that anchors the season with my main word.
+ANCHOR GUIDE WORDS

+I like to reflect on my intentions every season and have a word that anchors the season with my main word.
 My body's internal energy ebbs and flows like the seasons, so it helps to recognize this.
 I give myself permission to honour what I need in the present.
 What do you notice about your cyclical energy?
 Is there a pattern?
 Are there key dates that you honour?
 Do you menstruate and does that impact your energy?

 Share some thoughts in your journal.

 Now that you have spent some time with these exercises and contemplations, it's time to think of what your priorities are for this year.